Scattering of Carriers by Charged Dislocations in Semiconductors: Results

 In most experiments it is not the drift but the Hall mobility which is measured.
 Under the assumption that the scattering rate does not alter in presence of a magnetic field, B and when the magnetic field is aligned with the dislocations' axis, only the in-plane relaxation time comes into the picture.
 Using the same line of arguments, it is easy to again establish its existence for arbitrarily strong non-quantizing magnetic fields.
 Then, if $j_x=\sigma_{xx}E_x+\sigma_{xy}E_y$, the Hall scattering factor $r_H$ is defined as

 where the off-diagonal conductivity, $\sigma_{xy}$, for carriers with parabolic energy dispersion which are distributed along isotropic constant energy surfaces is

-From equations (\ref{avging definition}), (\ref{off diagonal sigma}) and (\ref{hall factor definition}) the Hall scattering factor for nondegenerate carriers at high temperatures (i. e. ${8m^\ast k_BT\lambda^2\over \hbar^2}\gg 1$) approaches a value of $2.17$, obtained by dropping the second term in square brackets in equation (\ref{formula mobility}).
+From Eq. (\ref{avging definition}), (\ref{off diagonal sigma}) and (\ref{hall factor definition}) the Hall scattering factor for nondegenerate carriers at high temperatures (i. e. ${8m^\ast k_BT\lambda^2\over \hbar^2}\gg 1$) approaches a value of $2.07$, obtained by dropping the second term in square brackets in Eq. (\ref{formula mobility}).
 At lower temperatures, its value is dependent on the model of carrier density and screening but always smaller.
 The anisotropy in scattering makes the value higher than the Hall factor for ionized impurity scattering which is $1.93$.
+We see that there can even be a factor of two error in the mobility estimate if the Hall mobility is equated to the drift mobility.